 Final selection requires the approval of an Honors Thesis Advisor and the Political Science faculty.
 The number of students accepted is limited; the Department will select a small number of students each year based on the thesis application, past coursework, and perceived likelihood of the student successfully completing the thesis.
-A strong performance in the Junior Tutorial will factor into the evaluation of the department's honors theses applications.
+A strong performance in the Junior Tutorial will factor into the evaluation of the department's honors thesis applications.

 Application Process: All junior political science majors will be notified about the option to pursue Department Honors in Political Science during their POL 390/Junior Tutorial course and/or by email from the Chair.
 Applications from eligible students are due by August 1st for projects beginning in the fall semester and January 1st if beginning in the spring semester.
 Applications must describe the proposed thesis topic and research design and include a preliminary bibliography and project timeline.
 The application should also describe which path the student plans on following to fulfill the Honors requirements (see "Program Options" below).
 The application must identify an Honors Thesis Advisor and two Department faculty members to serve as readers.
-These three faculty members form the student's Honors Thesis Committee.
-It is expected that the student will work with their proposed Honors Thesis Advisor to prepare the application.
+These three faculty members form the student's Honors Thesis Advisor to prepare the application.